About the author

 I still love to draw.
 It’s one of the best things I know.

-Getting to draw and have an intimate conversation about me and the things I thought about was an awesome thing when you’ve got a brain that’s like a little thinking factory, pushing out thoughts 24/7/365.
+Getting to draw and have an intimate conversation abou the things I thought about was an awesome thing with a brain that’s like a little thinking factory, pushing out strings of thoughts 24/7.
+(Yes, falling asleep is a challenge!)

-I started struggling to appear normal when the workload got really big and there stopped being an emphasis on learning, and it became all about memorising for the sake of memorising.
+I started struggling to appear normal when the workload got really big and the emphasis shifted from learning to memorising.

 My stark distaste for false authority didn’t help.

-Like when I ended up dropping out of uni because when I asked my teacher what edge the school I was in would provide upon graduation over other schools pumping out the exact same professionals, she had no answer.
+Like when I ended up dropping out of uni after I asked my teacher what edge the school I was in would provide upon graduation, over other schools pumping out the exact same professionals, she had no answer.
 I walked out of that class and never went back.

 But I digress.